Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-06.md

 <!-- > -->

-A callback is the function you pass to a parameter as an argument.
+A callback is the function you pass as an argument that is assigned to a parameter.

 **Important: Arrow functions work best for callbacks!**